Deadline: January 17, 2022

-This award has been created by the Behavioral, Epidemiologic and Health Services Research Group (BEHSR) Scientific Group of the International Association for Dental Research (IADR) in recognition of the outstanding contribution Dr. Lois Cohen has made over the course of her career to the field of oral health-related research in general, and the fields of behavioral, social science, public health, and international research in oral health in particular.
+This award has been created by the BEHSR scientific group in recognition of the outstanding contribution Dr. Lois Cohen has made over the course of her career to the field of oral health-related research in general, and the fields of behavioral, social science, public health, and international research in oral health in particular.
 Dr. Cohen led in the development of subjective, patient-based indicators in oral health and in the study of oral health delivery systems, and subsequently became a leader in the creation of opportunities in dental public health research, particularly international work promoting partnerships among researchers in the developing and industrialized world.

 Terms of Award:

 - To recognize outstanding research performed by pre-doctoral/post-doctoral students, as well as faculty within 5 years of their terminal degree, in the fields of behavioral, social science, public health, and international research in oral health, AND affiliated with institutions located in countries designated as lower middle income or below according to the World Bank classification.

 - To promote the attendance of dental, graduate and other students, as well as faculty, from all parts of the world who are working in these fields at the annual IADR scientific meeting.

 - To preserve a legacy of the work of Lois Cohen as an outstanding example to future researchers working in the fields of behavioral, social science, public health, and international research in oral health.